ZahinMai/Clean-Up-Crew/README.md

       * The **Spotter** will begin its patrol pattern.
       * **Collectors** will idle until receiving tasks.

+### Switching Setups for Hypothesis Evaluation
+The two existing modes are `Auction` and `Coverage` with the former being the default setup.
+To switch setups, navigate to the Auctioneer bot in the scene tree and edit the `customData` field to be `SETUP:COVERAGE`.
+To return to the original setup, edit this same field to be `SETUP:AUCTION`.

 ### Running Automated Tests

 To verify the auction logic and navigation without waiting for the full simulation loop: